 10. Don't Wear Contact Lenses If Your Eyes Are Irritated

 As the saying goes, "if in doubt - take them out!"
 If your eyes feel irritated, uncomfortable, or if you notice any pain or redness, don't power through.
-If your symptoms last a while, contact Dr. Thorsland at EyeStyles.
+If your symptoms last a while, contact Dr. Thorsland at EyeStyles+Care.
 You don't want to let a serious infection go unchecked.

 When your eyes feel more rested and are free of discomfort, put in a fresh pair of contacts.

 11. Don't Rub Your Eyes

 If your eyes feel itchy or dry, or if a lens feels out of place, you may be tempted to rub your eyes.
 But rubbing, whether with contacts or without, can lead to long-term ocular issues.
 This may cause you to experience blurred vision, and may even damage your cornea.
 Instead, Dr. Thorsland can recommend eye drops to relieve any discomfort.
 Make sure to apply them only when contact lenses are removed.